core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 * 'q': this parameter has as value the number of messages protected with a specific key, i.e., the number of times the AEAD algorithm has been invoked to encrypt data with that key.

-* 'v': this parameter has as value the number of alleged forgery attempts that have been made against a specific key, i.e., the amount of failed decryptions that have occurred with the AEAD algorithm for that key.
+* 'v': this parameter has as value the number of alleged forgery attempts that have been made against a specific key, i.e., the number of failed decryptions that have occurred with the AEAD algorithm for that key.

 When a peer uses OSCORE: